WWE Rumors: Are Dean Ambrose And Renee Young Married? ‘Talking Smack’ Host Spills Beans In New Tweet

 New reports suggest that Dean Ambrose and Renee Young are, in fact, married.
-This comes after several keen-eyed viewers noticed both members of the popular WWE power couple wearing rings — Ambrose during his appearances on this week’s Monday Night RAW, and Young on Tuesday’s episode of Talking Smack.
+This comes after several keen-eyed viewers noticed both members of the popular WWE power couple wearing rings — Ambrose during his appearances on this week’s Monday Night RAW and Young on Tuesday’s episode of Talking Smack.

 It’s been a well-known fact that for the past few years, Ambrose and Young have been dating behind the scenes.
 The reigning Intercontinental Champion and the Talking Smack host/Total Divas star, both 31-years-old, had tried to keep things quiet at first, but both Dean and Renee eventually confirmed their relationship in separate interviews.
 But a report from Cageside Seats detailed the sightings that got the WWE Universe talking over the past few days and asking the big questions — are Dean Ambrose and Renee Young married, and if so, when did it happen?